 Top Industries

 The data centre sector is a particular driver of electrical engineering demand.
 Iceland's cheap, 100% renewable electricity makes it one of Europe's most attractive data centre locations, and the electrical engineers needed to design, construct, and maintain high-voltage power supply infrastructure for hyperscale data centre campuses are globally scarce.
 SA's 2025 employer survey consistently places civil and electrical engineering in the top five hard-to-fill professional categories in Iceland.
-Geotechnical engineers with experience in volcanic geology are a particular niche that Iceland must develop domestically, as this expertise is not readily transferable from most other countries.

 Key sub-skills include civil structural engineering, electrical power systems engineering, geotechnical engineering, project engineering and site management, and high-voltage systems and grid engineering.